-It may be a dull task to write an employee handbook, but it is not a thankless one.
-This document can save you lots of time and aggravation down the road.
+There are many reasons to write an employee handbook, or to update the one you have if it is not as complete as you’d like.
+If well-written, this document can save you lots of time and aggravation down the road.
 It can also enhance employee performance by helping them understand exactly what you expect.
 In addition, the handbook can be a useful tool for orientation every time you hire new help.

+What should be in the handbook?
 An employee handbook can be as simple or as complicated as your farm situation calls for.
 Large operations may want it to contain detailed information about a variety of personnel policies, pay scales, and benefits that probably require some legal advice before your finalize them.
-Small operations may only need a few pieces of paper that spell out the guts of how your farm works, what you expect from your help, and how they have to behave if they want to keep their job.
+Small operations may only need a few pieces of paper that spell out the basics of how your farm works, what you expect from your help, and how they have to behave if they want to keep their job.

-Here are some suggestions about what an employee handbook should contain: an introduction and overview of the farm business, general farm information, personnel policies, and various legal statements.
+Here are some suggestions about what an employee handbook should contain.
+Start with an introduction, then cover general farm procedures, personnel policies and legal statements such as a non-discrimination policy.
 Within these sections can be many topics, some of which are described below.
 Start by picking the topics that seem most important to your farm, and write a simple, short summary that all employees will understand.

 To help employees understand your management style, it can be helpful to describe the farm's organization as a business.
 Who are the owners?
 Who will be the employee’s direct supervisor?
 List who is in charge of different aspects of the farm such as field production, retail or wholesale marketing, etc.